garybgenett/gary-os/README.md

   | Web browser (surf) | Alt-Shift-Ctrl-Enter

 The surf browser uses the [tabbed] utility for tabbed browsing.
 See 'man surf' and 'man tabbed' for keyboard commands.
-Firefox can be ran by using 'Ctrl-p', typing 'firefox' and hitting 'Enter'.
+Firefox can be run by using 'Ctrl-p', typing 'firefox', and hitting 'Enter'.

-X.org tries to auto-detect the best resolution for the display.
+X.Org tries to auto-detect the best resolution for the display.
 If it does not, use the 'xrandr' utility to change it.

   ```